Russian Police Arrest Hundreds Of Demonstrators At Moscow Protest

 Election authorities barred opposition candidates because they said they didn't have enough valid signatures on nominating petitions.
 Candidates are required to collect about 5,000 signatures to run for election.
 The opposition candidates say they've been kept from the ballot for political reasons.

-In the lead up to the demonstrations on Saturday, Moscow police rounded up and detained several high-profile opposition politicians, including Ilya Yashin, Dmitry Gudkov and Ivan Zhdanov.
+In the lead-up to the demonstrations on Saturday, Moscow police rounded up and detained several high-profile opposition politicians, including Ilya Yashin, Dmitry Gudkov and Ivan Zhdanov.
 Earlier in the week, authorities arrested one of the most prominent leaders of the opposition, Alexei Navalny, who had called for today's protest.
 He was sentenced to 30 days in jail.

 NPR's Moscow correspondent Lucian Kim tweeted, "After nighttime raids on opposition leaders, Moscow mayor issues stark warning on unauthorized protest today.
 Crackdown in full swing."